t3rmian/devpot/content/posts/collections/en/2019-10-06-manipulating-java-artifacts.md

 &lt;/plugins&gt;
 ```

 Depending on whether you're deploying an exploded archive or not, you might want to edit the plugin configuration.
-It's quite a dirty way, so use it as a last resort when hotfixing stuff.
+It's quite a dirty way and not always applicable, so use it as a last resort when hotfixing stuff.